Octavius-Dante/Arthelais/ex_27/Readme.md

 </br></br>

-## Demo OData service in every ECC or S/4 HANA On-Premise
+## Demo OData service in any ECC or S/4 HANA On-Premise systems

 </br>

+SAP Provides a sample OData service in every SAP system for demo and training purpose.
+Which contains different entity sets for training like Sales order, Product, supplier, customer, .....
+GW_SAMPLEBASIC